davetjf/Psychotherapy-Dublin-Website/README.md

 ## Testing
 ### What tests and why?
+Testing all functionality on mobile once deployed.
+Found issues with margins as "px" was used instead of % in many cases.
+These have been amended and resolved.

-Still needs to be completed
+More tests still need to be completed on mobile devices and functionality on different browsers.

 ## Deployment
-I encountered problems with deployment as the correct files didn't seem to carry over.
-Some image issues also.
+I encountered problems with deployment as the correct files didn't seem to carry over which was resolved using git bash.
+Initial image issues at the start also as gh-pages is case sensitive.

 ## Versioning
 I used GitHub for versioning.